emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 # Structure of this Project

 Here are all of the parts of this project associated with running this application.
-This list does not include files/directories related to GitHub, Travis, Git, etc.
+This list does not include files/directories related to GitHub, Travis CI, Git, etc.
 ```
 .
 ├── _includes